Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses specific verb 'Get' and resource 'detailed data for one specific African exchange by ID', listing fields (index value, change, trading hours, currency, status).
-This distinguishes it from siblings like get_african_exchanges (plural) or get_african_indices.
+The description uses a specific verb ('Get') and clearly identifies the resource ('detailed data for one specific African exchange by ID').
+It also lists concrete data fields (index value, change, trading hours, currency, status), which distinguishes it from sibling tools like get_african_exchanges (plural) and get_african_exchange_movers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.